pyvista/pyvista-tutorial/README.md

 [Bane Sullivan](https://banesullivan.com), co-creator of [PyVista](https://github.com/pyvista/), is a Research Software Engineer working at the intersection of geoscience, visualization, and data science.

-Bane is a geophysicist/hydrologist by training and has been working to grow PyVista's adoption within the subsurface geoscience communities, previously presenting PyVista at [Transform 2021](https://www.youtube.com/watch?v=FmNmRBsEBHE).
+Bane is a geophysicist/hydrologist by training and has been working to grow PyVista's adoption within the subsurface geoscience communities.

 ### [Tetsuo Koyama](https://github.com/tkoyama010)